Chapter Sixty One III

 Janah smiles, it does sound familiar.
 She goes with Chan to see the baby as he sleeps, hugs Ning and returns to the apartment with Nikko.
 We are alone and ready to relax.

 The trip had been mild, not filled with danger, still nerve wracking.
-All the “what ifs.”
+All the what ifs.
 Should we have told the killer’s target in advance?
 Was it up to us to decide he should be at risk?
 It was his life on the line.
 It’s one thing for us to walk into a dangerous situation.
 Janah hadn’t put an innocent in a dangerous situation, but she had left him in one to get the job done.
 Suppose we hadn’t taken the job?
 The innocent is dead.
-The wife is rich, the bad guys walk.
+The wife is rich, the bad guy walks.

 Besides, the killer wasn’t on guard for someone stalking him, he’s always the stalker.
 Like our other jobs, invisibility until action worked in our favor.
 We show up out of the blue.
 We don’t have to get a search warrant, read anyone their rights, or haul anyone in for booking and a shot at a judge and jury.
 In this case, my training sealed his fate, he never quite understood what happened.
 One second he’s going to kill a man, go home and collect the other half of his fee.
 The next second he’s unconscious, then awake breathing ammonia.
 Then three women talking about him like he wasn’t there, then cops, then his lawyer.
 Bail denied until the judge could try and sort out what the hell had happened and who the three angels of mercy and vengeance were.
 The killer wondered if he was trapped in a miniseries nightmare.